PsiData

 Open a PSI MAS or POT3D HDF file and return the appropriate data reader.

-• quantity — canonical lower-case quantity string (e.g. 'br').
+• quantity — canonical lower-case quantity identifier (e.g. 'br').

 • sequence — integer time-step sequence number.

-• description — human-readable description of the physical quantity.
+• description — human-readable quantity description.

 Warning